Dale Carnegie

 Died of Hodgkin lymphoma in Forest Hills, New York

-Died on November 1, 1955; buried in Belton, Missouri.
+Dale Carnegie died on November 1, 1955; he was buried in Belton Cemetery, Cass County, Missouri.

-First Dale Carnegie leadership courses introduced (posthumous)
+First Dale Carnegie leadership courses developed (organization milestone)

-Dale Carnegie courses accredited by Continuing Education Council (ACCET)
+Courses awarded accreditation by Continuing Education Council (ACCET)

 Strategic Presentations Workshop developed

-Began offering tailored corporate training solutions worldwide
+Began offering tailored corporate training worldwide

-Launch of Global Day of Giving Initiative
+Launch of Global Day of Giving Initiative (company milestone)

 Named among Top 20 Sales Training Companies (TrainingIndustry.com)